OctopusDeploy/blog/blog/2018-10/selenium/2-the-maven-pom-file/the-maven-pom-file.md

 ![](image7.png "width=500")

-The `com.octopus:webdrivertraining:1.0-SNAPSHOT` (this is the Group, Artifact and Version, or GAV, representation of the artifact) project is detected automatically.
+The `com.octopus:webdrivertraining:1.0-SNAPSHOT` (this is the Group, Artifact, and Version, or GAV, representation of the artifact) project is detected automatically.

 Click the `Next` button.